What is Medicaid?

 Low income families in Cook County (Chicago, Arlington Heights, Mount Prospect, Des Plaines, Wheeling, Prospect Heights, Elk Grove, Rolling Meadows, Palatine, Schaumburg, Niles, Skokie, Glenview, Evanston, Wheeling, Park Ridge), Lake county (Buffalo Grove, Northbrook, Deerfield, Lake Zurich, Mundelein, Waukegan, Gurnee, Round Lake, Grayslake, Libertyville, Highland Park), DuPage county (Aurora, Barlette, Carol Stream, Wood Dale, Addison, Roselle, Bloomingdale), McHenry county (Woodstock, McHenry, Crystal Lake), Kane county (Elgin, Algonquin, Dundee, Cary), Boone county (Belvidere), Winnebago county (Rockford, Rockton, Loves Park), DeKalb county (DeKalb, Sycamore), Lee county (Dixon, Sterling), Will county (Joliet, Bolingbrook, Tinley Park), Kendall county (Oswego) and other counties, can qualify for orthodontic coverage under All Kids (Medicaid) program.

-My child has All Kids coverage.
-Does it mean that they automatically qualify for orthodontic treatment with Medicaid?
+Does my child having All Kids coverage, also qualify for orthodontic treatment with Medicaid?

 No. Not all kids covered under the state insurance program qualify for orthodontic treatment coverage.
 Illinois Medicaid (All Kids, Medical Card) administrators must pre-approve all patients for braces before an orthodontist can start treatment.
 Only children with a Modified Salzmann Index score of 42 or higher will qualify for orthodontic treatment.
 Orthodontists use this Index to indicate the severity of a patient’s need for braces.
 However, all covered children younger than age 20 qualify to be considered for assistance in getting braces.
 Therefore if your son or daughter has Public Aid coverage he or she might be a candidate for covered orthodontic treatment.